 Explorers of every age will love the hands-on Museum of Science where you can learn about dinosaurs, New England habitats and even nanotechnology.
 Investigate how our world works in the Science in the Park exhibit and see inside the human body in the Hall of Human Life.
 You'll especially love the new exhibit, Arctic Adventure: Exploring with Technology.

 1 Science Park

-COVID-19 Update: The museum will re-open to the public on July 26.
+COVID-19 Update: The museum is open.
 Purchase your timed ticket in advance.